-❗ Important: Remember that you and your work inspire people to become passionate fans and loyal followers.
-Patreon is a platform that makes it easy for those fans and followers to become paying patrons.
+❗ Important: Remember that you, and your work, inspire people to become passionate fans (and loyal followers).
+Patreon is a platform that makes it easy for those fans and followers to become your paying patrons.
 Meaning, your job is to get them to your Patreon page, and our job is to make it easy for them to join your membership business.
 Take a look at this chart for a clearer idea.

-Patreon isn’t a discovery platform, but it does empower you to connect with your patrons like no other service available.
-You are in charge of the value exchange between you and your patrons, and you are in charge of the relationship.
-These are your people.
-We are here to help you foster and manage the connection between you and your community, once you bring the community here.
+Patreon isn’t a discovery platform — we are here to help you foster and manage the connection between you and your community, once you bring that community here.

 You build a business one person at a time.

-Is there anyone you've come across who has achieved what you have only aspired to?
+Have you come across anyone who has achieved something that you’ve only aspired to?
 A creator who has found success in the type of work you produce?
-Chances are, there is somebody out there who you look up to or who has provided you with some guidance along your creative journey.
+Chances are, there is somebody out there that you look up to, and maybe could provide you with some helpful, creative guidance.

 I know, I know: the thought of reaching out to someone you idolize can seem daunting.
 What if they think your work sucks?
 Or aren’t interested in helping you?
 Or simply don’t respond?
-On the flip side, maybe they’d love your work and are excited about the idea of helping you succeed!
+However, on the flip side, maybe they’d love your work and would be excited about the idea of helping you succeed.

 When contacting a mentor, just make sure that you are clear with what you are hoping to get out of them.
 They have limited time and will respond a lot faster to “I’d love to get your thoughts on the project I’m working on” than “Will you be my mentor?”

 Once you’ve established a good working relationship, don’t be afraid to ask your mentor to share your work with their fanbase.
 If you are authentic, and they love your work, they’ll want to help you succeed.
 And when they do, don’t forget to return the favor by sharing their content on your social channels.